 So to recap, we have discussed designing your blog.
 We’ve discussed finding a platform.
 We’ve discussed shameless self-promotion.
 Now let’s talk about da blog itself.
 Today we will be discussing how to create great, memorable content your readers will love.
-Also just a shoutout if you are new, we do have a live event coming up this Spring, so check it out here.

 Having appealing images on your blog is very important.
 Images make your content shareable on Instagram and Pinterest.
 In addition, they elevate your blog and make it seem more professional.
 It is good rule of thumb to make sure you have at least one image for each post.